-The Performance Benchmark for Atlas Islamic Equity Composite is currently 'KMI- 30 Index'.
-Before March 2010 the Performance Benchmark for Atlas Islamic Equity Composite was Dow Jones - JS Pakistan Islamic Index.
-Returns of Benchmark are gross i.e. not net of withholding taxes.
+The Benchmark for "Atlas Islamic Equity Composite" is weighted average returns of the benchmarks of all portfolios in the composite.
+Returns of the Benchmark are gross i.e. not net of withholding taxes.
+The Benchmark of the Composite is rebalanced monthly.